 Breast Cancer Angels

-The mission of Breast Cancer Angels is to provide financial security for people undergoing breast cancer treatment so that they may focus on healing.
-They have a vision that no one will ever have to choose between paying for treatment or getting groceries for their family, and we take the steps to make sure they don’t have to.
+The mission of Breast Cancer Angeles is to provide financial security for people undergoing breast cancer treatment so that they may focus on healing.
+They have a visiion vision that no one will ever have to choose between paying for treatment or getting groceries for their family, and we take the steps to make sure they don’t have to

 OUR HOUSE Grief Support Center

-A grant from TCRF will support the expansion of Our House’s free grief support groups at schools and community centers to support grieving Latinx children, teens, and families.Partner website
+The 2023 TCRF Community Partner Grant will provide free grief support groups at schools and community centers for bereaved Latinx children, teens, and families.Partner website

 Project Angel Food

-Women of Color Breast Cancer Survivors Support Project’s mission is to support breast cancer survivors, to offer crisis intervention in the healing process, to educate women and families on breast health, and to actively participate in effective change as it relates to health and racial disparities.
+Women of Color Breast Cancer Survivors’ Support Project (WOC) was created to help survivors navigate the world of recovery and develop self-care plans to aid in their survivorship.
+Our mission is to support breast cancer survivors, offer crisis intervention in the healing process, educate women and families on breast health, and actively participate in effective change as it relates to health and racial disparities.

 Impact begins here,